bunsonh/qa-learning-path/docs/chatgpt.md

 Throughout the process, I've debated what using ChatGPT has represented with this project.
 I've come to see it as a blend of these factors.

-1. A customized, purpose made documentation.
+1. <span style="text-decoration: underline">Customized, purpose-made documentation</span>.
 By querying the specific problem I'm attempting to solve, I am provided with a document that is akin to documentation catered specifically to the use case.
+As there is also a log, I can quickly retrieve previous information.

-2. As a mentor.
+2. <span style="text-decoration: underline">As a mentor</span>.
 Along with specific info in the above documentation example, I am also offered detailed explanations of the issue, with the ability to cross-reference with context how it may relate to the larger solution.
 This can be queried for further explanation to grow my understanding.

-3. A "crutch."
+3. <span style="text-decoration: underline">A "crutch</span>."
 If I need a quick solution where I am unconcerned with the context, I can query for a short answer, or skip over the details to efficiently solve the problem.
 There is a risk here in not building a deeper understanding, but when balanced against the previous functions, I believe this to be an effective use of the tool.

+In the professional team setting, I would expect this combination to be a way to effectively ramp-up new hires and reduce friction and time constraints between teammates in need of general mentoring.
+Domain-specific mentorship would still be necessary, but for generalized questions, it would be extremely helpful.